MSc in Global Challenges for Sustainability

 Bachelors (Hons) Environmental Science

-Aneta graduated from Trinity College Dublin with a first-class honours degree in Environmental Science in 2019, in which she took a wide range of modules which improved her skills in statistical analysis, science communication and general research.
-As part of her undergraduate course, she completed a final year thesis which was heavily based on desktop research, critical analysis of papers and statistical analysis.
-Aneta has a CPD cert in Geographical Information Systems (GIS) from Technological University Dublin.
+Graduating from Trinity College Dublin with a first-class honours degree in Environmental Science in 2019, Aneta then went on to complete a Masters in Global Challenges for Sustainability in 2023, also at TCD.
+She has a CPD cert in Geographical Information Systems (GIS) from Technological University Dublin.
 Aneta also has experience in sound editing and producing, as she was one of the core team who established Trinity Talks Science, Trinity College’s first general science podcast.
+Projects include:

 Project - Energy Efficiency Guidance of Traditional Buildings

 Client - The Department of Culture, Heritage and the Gaeltacht

 Description - The Irish Government announced plans to refurbish 500,000 homes to a Building Energy Rating of B2 as part of the European Renovation Wave.
 Carrig is part of the team working on the government guidance on achieving this goal.
 Research work includes compiling best practice guidance on how to energy upgrade older building while minimising the embodied carbon emissions of the upgrade, illustrated with worked case studies.
 Final report to be published in 2021

 Project - Climate Change Risk Assessment of Skellig Michael, UNESCO World Heritage Site